google/earthengine-community/tutorials/creating-web-apps/index.md

         ui.Label({
             value: 'This app visualizes global population and its annual exposure to ' + 'ground-level PM₂.₅ pollution for the year 2020.
-Click on any point to retrieve ' + 'the annual average PM₂.₅ concentration, the population, and the' + 'exceedance factor, defined here as the actual concentration divided by the' + 'WHO standard (5 µg/m3 for annual average PM₂.₅), of the corresponding pixel.' + 'The data layers can be switched from the legend panel.' + 'The long-term changes in annual average PM₂.₅ from 1998 to 2021' + 'are also shown for the corresponding pixel.',
+Click on any point to retrieve ' + 'the annual average PM₂.₅ concentration, the population, and the ' + 'exceedance factor, defined here as the actual concentration divided by the ' + 'WHO standard (5 µg/m3 for annual average PM₂.₅), of the corresponding pixel. ' + 'The data layers can be switched from the legend panel. ' + 'The long-term changes in annual average PM₂.₅ from 1998 to 2021 ' + 'are also shown for the corresponding pixel.',
             style: {
                 fontSize: '.9vw',